-The next class on offer is Basic Beekeeping at the Honeybee Centre in Surrey October 18-19, 2014.
+Check out the Basic Beekeeping class at the Honeybee Centre in Surrey.
 This course will give you the knowledge to begin keeping bees and is suitable for anyone interested beginning beekeeping, whether it’s 2 hives in your own back yard, or a 50 hive semi commercial beekeeping operation.
 The course is classroom based, and covers all the biology and management activities you can expect to encounter in a basic beekeeping operation.
 Graduates of the course can attend the Winter Management & Field Day course for free.
 This one day course in the summer will give a hands on review of what was learned in the classroom,

 2. Review the City’s beekeeping guidelines